List of American Pie characters: Harry Stifler

 Harry Stifler is a fictional character from the American Pie series of teen comedy films.
-He is Erik's father, Jeanine's brother and is married, but was temporarily separated from his wife while Erik was three (during those two weeks, he slept with ten women, including the mother of Erik's friend, Cooze).
+He is Erik's father, Jeanine's ex brother-in-law and is married, but was temporarily separated from his wife while Erik was three (during those two weeks, he slept with ten women, including the mother of Erik's friend, Cooze).
 He frequently complains about his son not living up to the Stifler name with statements such as "Stiflers don't fake sick to pull dick, they cut class to get ass."
 Erik responds with "I know, that saying is on our family crest."
 He proves to be a hypocrite, though, when he is seen pleasuring himself with the same dumpster porn that Erik was watching.